-It’s an affiliate museum of the Smithsonian Institution, and while it may seem strange to have a nationally-recognized World War II museum in the city of New Orleans, the location was was actually a happy accident.
-The museum was originally designed to focus exclusively on D-Day because a primary feature of the collection was a history of the Higgins Boat – the iconic amphibious warfare boat used to deliver Allied troops onto the beaches of Normandy (and subsequently featured in any number of Hollywood productions).
+The star of this museum was the Higgins Boat – the iconic amphibious warfare boat used to deliver Allied troops onto the beaches of Normandy (and subsequently featured in any number of Hollywood productions).
 The Higgins Boat was designed and built in New Orleans, and thus the city became the chosen location for the museum.
+The museum got its current name in 2006 after an act of Congress two years prior officially designated the museum as “America’s National World War II Museum,” formalized an affiliation with the Smithsonian, and slightly widened its scope.

 Know Before You Go